 Our words and actions must bear out the good news.
 Even the way in which we suffer should glorify Christ.
 And suffering could be right around the corner.

-There’s a second reason why I speak this way, and that is that I want to assure the congregation that no matter what is up ahead, God is going to walk with us through it.
+There’s a second reason why I speak this way, and that is [because] I want to assure the congregation that no matter what is up ahead, God is going to walk with us through it.
 In other words, Jesus does not abandon His church.
-And if you look at church history you’ll discover that people have been here before, not these specific issues.
-Our specific issues are new in church history, but the idea of persecution, misunderstanding and the pressure of culture has been with the church since its founding.
+And if you look at church history, you’ll discover people have been here before, [though] not these specific issues.
+Our specific issues are new in church history, but the persecution, misunderstanding, and the pressure of culture [have] been with the church since its founding.

-We have a course here at The Moody Church on Christ in Culture taught by Pastor Steve Mason, and in it he begins with creation.
-He talks about the fact that the original intent is that man would rule the world, but in dependence upon God, so man would make the invisible world visible, that is to say the invisible God visible by his commitment to rule under God’s good hand.
+We have a course here at The Moody Church on Christ and culture taught by Pastor Steve Mason, and he begins with creation.
+He talks about the fact that the original intent is that man would rule the world, but in dependence upon God.
+So man would make the invisible God visible by his commitment to rule under God’s good hand.
 But sin and rebellion messed all that up, and so what you have is man, thoroughly sinful, but still belonging and still created in the image of God, and therefore a mixture of good and evil.
 So the same person who can do good things can also do evil things.
-And certainly there are people… Solzhenitsyn said, “If there were bad people and good people in the world we’d just put all the bad people in one place and all the good people in the other.”
+And certainly there are people— Solzhenitsyn said, “If there were bad people and good people in the world we’d just put all the bad people in one place and all the good people in the other.”
 But he said, “The line between good and evil does not go between races or boundaries, but through every human heart.”

-And then after that, utensils!
-It says items of bronze and so forth.
-From now on man is going to be inventing things, and even those that are good are going to eventually be used for evil.
-We think, for example, of the Internet.
-We are so appreciative of this modern invention that we can use thankfully, even though we do not understand how it works.
-But at the same time, the Internet is being used for gross evil in terms of people being sucked into all kinds of evil and often demonic websites.
+And then after that, utensils.
+It says “items of bronze” and so forth.
+From now on, man is going to be inventing things, and even those that are good are going to eventually be used for evil.
+We think, for example, of the internet.
+We are so appreciative of this modern invention we can use thankfully, even though we do not understand how it works.
+But at the same time, the internet is being used for gross evil in terms of people being sucked into all kinds of evil and often demonic websites.
 And that’s the way it’s going to be.

-Let me begin by talking about such a thing… Some of our politicians are now talking about freedom of worship, not freedom of religion.
+Let me begin by talking about such a thing.
+Some of our politicians are now talking about freedom of worship, not freedom of religion.
 There is a difference between freedom of religion and freedom of worship.
-You see, freedom of worship… There is a bishop by the name of Bishop Warduni who is in Iraq, a Catholic bishop, and he came to America and he spoke to American bishops, and he said this.
-He said, “In Iraq today we do have freedom of worship.
+You see, freedom of worship— there is a bishop by the name of Bishop Warduni who is in Iraq, a Catholic bishop, and he came to America and he spoke to American bishops, and he said, “In Iraq today we do have freedom of worship.
 We can go into the church.
 We can close the doors.
-We can worship whichever god we want, but when we come out we cannot practice our faith.
+We can worship whichever god we want, but when we come out, we cannot practice our faith.
 So we have freedom of worship in Iraq but not freedom of religion.”
 He said, “We cannot display crosses.
 We cannot carry a Bible.
 We cannot talk to others about our faith.
-If someone converts to Christianity it is illegal, and they’ll probably be put to death, but we have freedom of worship.”
-Yeah!
+If someone converts to Christianity, it is illegal, and they’ll probably be put to death, but we have freedom of worship.”
+Yeah.

 I mean, when the bill was first passed here in Illinois, which I reread part of this past week, it said explicitly that as far as protection is concerned, it would be for the pastor and for other people who maybe serve in leadership.
 But if you have a secretary, for example, who wants to marry her same-sex lover, and you were to terminate her, you’d have a lawsuit.
 That was clarified.

-And regarding facilities, if you rent them out to others, you have to rent them out to same sex couples.
-Well, I thought that the churches are supposed to make their own decisions.
-That was the understanding that most of us had, and today freedom of religion is being severely attacked and compromised.
+And regarding facilities, if you rent them out to others, you have to rent them out to same-sex couples.
+Well, I thought the churches are supposed to make their own decisions.
+That was the understanding most of us had, and today freedom of religion is being severely attacked and compromised.

-I told you many times that in 1984 when Rebecca and I were in the People’s Republic of China, we had a tour guide, and we asked her about freedom of religion in China.
+I told you many times that in 1984, when Rebecca and I were in the People’s Republic of China, we had a tour guide, and we asked her about freedom of religion in China.
 And she said, “Oh yes, we have freedom of religion in China.”
 She said, “People can be as religious as they want to be within their own minds.”
 In other words, “We have not yet found a way to control the human mind, so we have freedom of worship.
-I meank if you go home and quietly in your bedroom worship God, there isn’t much we can do about that.”
+I mean, if you go home and quietly, in your bedroom, worship God, there isn’t much we can do about that.”
 So you can worship whomever you like, but don’t you dare live out your faith.

-Now in America there are today those who would like to criminalize all public expressions of Christianity.
+In America, there are today those who would like to criminalize all public expressions of Christianity.
 It’s very difficult for some of us to see how a crèche in a town square is somehow a threat to the First Amendment, but that’s what has happened in society.
-So you have that change and you also have another that I want to broach (And by the way, of course we’re going to get to the Bible, but you have to hang on for a while.
-I have to paint the landscape before we turn to Scripture.), and that is what I have come to call (I’ve coined the phrase.) legislation by vilification.
+So you have that change, and you also have another I want to broach (And by the way, of course we’re going to get to the Bible, but you have to hang on for a while.
+I have to paint the landscape before we turn to Scripture.), and that is what I have come to call (I’ve coined the phrase) “legislation by vilification.”
 How do you like that?
-Legislation by vilification!
-And this goes back to Saul Alinsky, who wrote the book, you know, Rules for Radicals, which I read many years ago, who by the way, dedicated his book to Lucifer, the first radical.
+Legislation by vilification.
+And this goes back to Saul Alinsky, who wrote the book, Rules for Radicals, which I read many years ago, who by the way, dedicated his book to Lucifer, the first radical.
 But what he is basically telling people is you have to position your opponent, and of course, the more you can vilify him, the better it is for you.

-I’ll tell you.
-The future is going to be very, very interesting.
+I’ll tell you, the future is going to be very, very interesting.
 Eric Walsh was a doctor in California, highly regarded.
 He went through all of the vetting processes to be a director in the Atlanta area.
-They hired him, and then a few days after he left California and resigned from his job there, they withdrew his invitation because somebody discovered some sermons he had preached, and he was in favor of natural marriage only and opposed to same-sex marriage, and that pretty well took care of him.
+They hired him, and then a few days after he left California and resigned [from] his job there, they withdrew his invitation because somebody discovered some sermons he had preached.
+He was in favor of natural marriage only, and opposed to same-sex marriage.
+That pretty well took care of him.

-Dr. Paul Church was fired, not because he was a bad doctor, but because he thought that a hospital should not be supporting LGBT parades, etc., because he thinks that same-sex marriage is bad for health.
-Well, instead of arguing the point and having a discussion (Is it bad for your health or isn’t it?)—fire him! (snaps fingers) That’s the answer.
+Dr. Paul Church was fired, not because he was a bad doctor, but [because] he thought a hospital should not be supporting LGBT parades, etc., because he thinks same-sex marriage is bad for health.
+Well, instead of arguing the point and having a discussion (Is it bad for your health or isn’t it?)—fire him. [snaps fingers] That’s the answer.

 I want to ask you something: What if the time comes when you cannot get a job anywhere unless you are asked specifically, “Can you celebrate same-sex marriage?”
 That indeed may come.
 If you are committed to natural marriage and not unnatural marriage, that’s where this is going.

 And you know, I looked at some of the fines that were levied to those who refused to help those who were involved in wanting to have a cake for a wedding and so forth.
 One was $130,000 and the other $140,000.
 Why such outrageous fines?
-What they are saying is, “We are going to shut you down,” and the way in which we do it is that… That’s the way totalitarian regimes always do it, and I can give you some examples, but some of you might not like the examples I give.
+What they are saying is, “We’re going to shut you down, and the way in which we do it is that [hefty fines].”
+That’s the way totalitarian regimes always do it, and I can give you some examples, but some of you might not like the examples I give.

 Now, there’s another group that is indeed protected.
-And by the way, regarding the bathroom controversy, let me say this: We are not insensitive to some of the issues that arise regarding those who struggle with sexual identity, and sometimes in specific instances they may not know (or we may not know) exactly how to handle the bathroom question.
-We’re sensitive to that, but the idea that a man who says, “I identify as a woman” can go into… Well, you probably read it.
+And by the way, regarding the bathroom controversy, let me say this: We are not insensitive to some of the issues that arise regarding those who struggle with sexual identity, and sometimes, in specific instances, they may not know (or we may not know) exactly how to handle the bathroom question.
+We’re sensitive to that, but the idea that a man who says, “I identify as a woman” can go into— Well, you probably read it.
 I hope you did.
-I hope you keep up on it.
-A man did that—undressed in a girls’ dressing room and wouldn’t leave because, after all, the law in his city gave him permission.
+I hope you keep up on it— Where a man undressed in a girls’ dressing room and wouldn’t leave because, after all, the law in his city gave him permission.
 But once again we see this tremendous outpouring of vilification against anyone who suggests that as a law it’s a bad idea.

-Now that I’ve hopped into the deep end of the pool, I might as well continue to swim, and there’s one other issue (and then we do get to the Scripture—we are getting there) and that is the protective aura around Islam in society (not only, because we could give you many instances) in which those who belong to the Islamic faith are having very special times of accommodation.
+Now that I’ve hopped into the deep end of the pool, I might as well continue to swim, [laughter] and there’s one other issue (and then we do get to the Scripture—we are getting there) and that is the protective aura around Islam in society.
+Because we could give you many instances in which those who belong to the Islamic faith are having very special times of accommodation.

 What I want you to do is to take your Bibles and let’s turn for a moment to 1 Peter.
 Now 1 Peter was written to people who were under persecution.
-This past year Rebecca and I were actually in some of these places like Cappadocia, Pontius, and other places—Bithynia.
+This past year, Rebecca and I were actually in some of these places like Cappadocia, Pontius, and other places—Bithynia.
 We were actually there.
-If you open to 1 Peter 1, you notice the different places are listed, and I am truly amazed—absolutely amazed—at the amount of persecution that people went through under the Roman Empire in the early centuries of the church.
+If you open to 1 Peter 1, you notice the different places are listed, and I am truly amazed, absolutely amazed, at the amount of persecution people went through under the Roman Empire in the early centuries of the church.
 I wish I could tell you more about that.